mikegratton/slog/README.md

 "FATL" by Slog, triggering the draining of all log queues and a call to `abort()` ending the program.

 Slog filters messages based on a severity threshold per channel and per tag (see below).
-If the threshold is set to e.g. NOTE, a call like
+For example, if the threshold is set to NOTE, the code
 ```cpp
 int a = 0;
 Slog(INFO) << "Hello, I am incrementing a: " << a++;
 ```
-will not be executed.
-The value of `a` will be zero at the end.
+will not log.
+Moreover, the line right of `Slog()` will not be executed.
+(In the example, the value of `a` will be zero at the end.)
 Thresholds are set up in `LogConfig` before logging begins and cannot be changed while logging is happening.
-You can check if a message
-would be logged by calling `slog::will_log(int severity, char* tag = "", int channel = 0)`.
+You can check if a message would be logged by calling `slog::will_log(severity, tag, channel)`.

 #### Tags
 Each message may have an optional tag associated.
 These are size-limited strings (the default limit is 16 characters) that can have custom log thresholds.
 Tags that don't have defined thresholds use the default.
-For instance
+For instance, keeping the same default threshold of NOTE as before,
 ```cpp
 int a = 0;
 Slog(INFO, "noisy") << "Increment a: " << a++;
 Slog(INFO) << "Increment a: "<< a++;
 ```
-could log zero, one, or two times.
+would log at most once, if we set the threshold for tag "noisy" to INFO or lower.

 #### Channels
-Slog can be configured to have multiple *channels* -- independent back-ends.
+Slog can be configured to have multiple *channels*.
+A channel corresponds to an independent back-end.
 Each channel has its own worker thread, its own sink, and its own set of severity thresholds.
-You can use this to separate events and data, for instance.
+You can use this to separate events from data, for instance.
 Note that a particular message can be sent to only one channel.
-Channels can have independent pools with different policies, sizes, and so on, or they can share pools.
+Channels may have independent memory pools with different policies and sizes or they can share pools with other channels.
+Slog represents a channel by an integer, with the default channel being channel 0.

 ### General Use

-Slog provides a set of macro-like functions in `slog.hpp` for logging.
+Slog provides a set of function-like macros in `slog.hpp` for logging.
 In general, this is the only include you'll need in locations where you log.
 The macros are

 * `Slog(SEVERITY) << "My message"` : Log "My message" at level SEVERITY to the default channel